Skip to main content

 Rule 5160:1-3-03.10 | Medicaid: retirement funds.

-(A) This rule describes how retirement funds are treated for purposes of determining medical assistance eligibility.
+(A) This rule describes how retirement funds are treated for the purpose of determining eligibility for medical assistance.

 (C) Retirement funds treated as income.

-(1) A retirement fund in which an individual has the legal ability to receive regular guaranteed lifetime payments will be treated as a source of unearned income rather than as a resource.
-A defined benefit employer pension plan is an example of this type of retirement.
+(1) A retirement fund in which an individual has the legal ability to receive regular, periodic payments, or guaranteed lifetime payments shall be treated as a source of unearned income.

-(3) If allowed in the plan, the individual may elect a lesser payment in favor of retaining a minimum survivor benefit for a child who can be documented to be blind or disabled, as defined in rule 5160:1-3-02 of the Administrative Code.
+(3) When permitted in a retirement plan, the individual may elect a lesser payment in order to retain a minimum survivor benefit for a child who has a documented blindness or disability, as defined in rule 5160:1-3-02 of the Administrative Code.

-(4) If the retirement fund is determined to not be income, then the retirement fund shall be evaluated as a potential resource.
+(4) When the retirement fund is determined to not be income, then the retirement fund shall be evaluated as a potential resource.
+A retirement fund cannot be both income and a resource at the same time.

 (D) Retirement funds treated as a resource.